BrightChanges/Unit-4/quiz31.md

         document.getElementById("output").innerHTML = " No one was ejected.
 (Skipped)" ;

     }else if (num_biggest_value == 1) {
-        for (d = 0; d < voted_num_counted.length; d++) {
+        //the for loop below get the index of the member with the highest vote numer in the list voted_num_counted for (d = 0; d < voted_num_counted.length; d++) {
             if (voted_num_counted[d] == biggest_value) {
                 index_of_guilty_member = d